The new book from Roman Krznaric telling the remarkable story of Guatemala’s wealthy economic elite or ‘oligarchy’ – in their own words.

 Roman Krznaric is a public philosopher and former political scientist who writes about the power of ideas to change society.
 His bestselling books such as The Good Ancestor and Empathy have been published in more than twenty languages.
 Roman studied at the universities of Oxford, London and Essex, where he wrote his PhD on the Guatemalan oligarchy, and taught politics and Latin American Studies at the universities of Cambridge, Essex and City University, London.
 He is currently a Research Fellow of the Long Now Foundation and a member of the Club of Rome.

-Oxfam’s From Poverty To Power blog: Article on ‘Want to Challenge the Elite?
-Then first Understand What Makes Them Tick’, including three lessons for challenging elite power
+‘Want to Challenge the Elite?
+Then first Understand What Makes Them Tick’: article at Oxfam’s From Poverty To Power blog on three lessons for challenging elite power

 Praise for Roman Krznaric’s previous books